mrakgr/Trading-Journal/journal_2025.md

 > An actual CTO said this on an earnings call in all seriousness.
 And actual adults had to listen to it.

 Looollll!

+> Without pointing and laughing because that would be rude.

+Lel.